hlaueriksson/GEmojiSharp/README.md

 ### Installation

-The plugin is developed and tested with `PowerToys` `v0.77.0`.
+The plugin is developed and tested with `PowerToys` `v0.82.0`.

 Install:

 0. [Install PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/install)
 1. Exit PowerToys
-2. Download [GEmojiSharp.PowerToysRun.3.1.3.zip](https://github.com/hlaueriksson/GEmojiSharp/releases/download/v3.1.3/GEmojiSharp.PowerToysRun.3.1.3.zip) and extract it to:
+2. Download the `.zip` file from the latest [release](https://github.com/hlaueriksson/GEmojiSharp/releases/latest) and extract it to:
    - `%LocalAppData%\Microsoft\PowerToys\PowerToys Run\Plugins`
 3. Start PowerToys